 The abbreviation "MIM" does not represent an official degree such as an MBA or MSc.
 However, it is increasingly being disseminated by business schools who abbreviate their Masters in Management with "MIM" (compare, for instance, the CEMS MIM).

-Are there Masters in Management that require work experience?
+Are there MIM-programs that require work experience?

 Europe as precursor for the MIM

-How to identify a MIM program?
+How to identify an MIM program?